Security, Privacy and Anonymity

 5 – Social media is a trap designed to get people to reveal their deepest secrets and personal information.

 It sweeps up every last detail and then uses it in ways people cannot imagine.
-Cataloging the herd so it can be properly branded and dealt with.
+Once again further cataloging the herd so it can be properly branded and dealt with.

 What more is there to really say other than, anyone who has posted their photo, shared secrets, or posted their every personal detail, will one day regret what they have done.
 But it will be way too late.